 It's been pretty much a Foregone Conclusion for years that Rito will eventually marry Lala and become the new Deviluke king.
 The only question still up in the air is whether she's the only one he'll marry.
 Certainly not if Momo has anything to say about it.

-Fun Size - Lala's father, Gid Lucione Deviluke, despite being the most powerful being in the galaxy (capable of singlehandedly destroying planets), looks like a four year-old boy.
+Fun Size: Lala's father, Gid Lucione Deviluke, despite being the most powerful being in the galaxy (capable of singlehandedly destroying planets), looks like an adorable little kid.
+Justified due using a lot of his power during the Unification Wars.

 Justified for Gender Bender, due to Ren's species able to transform into the opposite sex at will, and Involuntary Shapeshifting because he cannot control it, courtesy of a sneeze.
 When that happens, he becomes a girl named "Run" that's utterly infatuated with Rito, much to his chagrin.